akinoxsolutions/akinoxsolutions.github.io/_posts/2017/03/2017-03-03-cross-platform-development-with-dotnetcore-and-mssql.md

 It's also possible to install `sqlcmd` directly on the container after attaching to it.
 [Here are instructions on installing it](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools).

-Once install, I had two extra steps before being able to run it.
+Once installed, I had two extra steps before being able to run it.

     locale-gen
     export LC_ALL="en_US.UTF-8"